Last updated: 02/20/2019

 While inpatient treatment may seem unnecessary, some form of treatment help is warranted.
 Outpatient treatment programs equip recovering addicts with needed supports and tools for overcoming marijuana addiction.

 When ingested, THC, the active ingredient in marijuana binds to specific brain cell receptors sites known as cannabinoid receptors.
 Cannabinoid receptors work within the brain’s endocannabinoid system.
-According to the National Institute on Drug Abuse, this system acts as a communication network that regulates a wide range of bodily functions, some of which include:
+This system acts as a communication network that regulates a wide range of bodily functions, some of which include:

 - Sensory and time perceptions